resilient-http/resilient.js/README.md

 ### Middleware API

-Using a Haskell-like notation, this is the required interface for middlewares:
+Based on a Haskell-like notation, this is the required interface for middlewares:
 ```
 Function([ params ])
   -> Function(options, resilient)